Mumbai: Did Aruna Shanbaug's family abandon her?

-This question triggered a debate between the family members and the nursing staff at KEM yesterday; while the family insisted they had taken care of Shanbaug for 12 years and visited her every month after that, the nurses said they never saw any family members and the hospital staff was the only family she had for 42 years
+While the family insisted they had taken care of Shanbaug for 12 years and visited her every month after that, nurses at KEM said the hospital staff was the only family she had for 42 years

 Was Aruna Shanbaug abandoned by her family after she was assaulted?
 This question became a point of debate between the family and the nursing staff of KEM on the day of her death.